Melting one

 I would like to respond to these allegations as follows: For example, the book makes no mention of the location clause in the 1899 purchase contract.
 Following the merger, the arrangement for autonomous operations at the Zurich and Bern locations should have been implemented.
 However, this contractual clause was never put into action.
 Furthermore, in 1905, the Board of Directors decided to supply the German market exclusively from Zurich.
 As a result of this new sales strategy, the Bernese site would have lost much of its significance within the merged company.
 This decision is also not mentioned in the book, even though it would have had drastic consequences for workplaces in Bern.
 This additional information comes from the 1909 court ruling against my brother.
 He and my cousin had already been working for me prior to the merger.
 In fact, I announced my resignation just after this Board of Directors’ decision.

-At this point in the 1909 ruling, the court refers to the location clause in the purchase contract of 1899.
+In these sections of the 1909 ruling, the court refers to the location clause in the purchase contract of 1899.
 The same ruling mentions the decision of the board of directors from 1905, according to which Germany was no longer to be served from Bern.
-The judge also found the appropriateness of this strategic change unclear (formal ruling against A. Lindt from 1909, High Court, pp. 10 and 12).
+The judge also found the appropriateness of this strategic change unclear (final ruling against A. Lindt from 1909, High Court, pp. 10 and 12).

 Following my death, another civil lawsuit was filed against A & W Lindt.
 In 1927, my brother and my cousin were ordered to pay damages of 800,000 Swiss francs for unfair competition.
 As general partners, they were liable in solidarity with their private assets.
 The plaintiff, however, had sought damages in the amount of 4 million Swiss francs.
 To that end, they tried to claim additional damages, which they alleged I had caused during my active career.
 After my death, the liability for damages was said to have passed to my brother as my sole heir.
 In the judgment, however, the court concluded that no culpable misconduct on my part had been proven.
 Thus, the judge effectively granted me a posthumous exoneration.

 The accusations in the book can thus be clearly disproved.
 Both parties appealed the second instance ruling to the Federal Supreme Court.
 Three days after the briefs were filed, my brother passed away.
 In 1928, the two parties reached an out-of-court settlement.
 Even while still in mourning, my nephew had to sign on behalf of his dead father.
 This rendered the pending appeal proceedings moot.
 As part of the settlement, A & W Lindt was transferred to the plaintiff’s ownership and was immediately liquidated.
 In the 1930s, the merged company also closed its facility in Bern.
-Thus, the craft that had revolutionized the global chocolate market disappeared in the oldest district of Switzerland’s federal city.
+And so, the craft that had revolutionized the global chocolate market in 1879 disappeared from Bern's oldest district, the Matte.

 In the book, however, the settlement is incorrectly placed before my brother’s death.
 As a result, the tragic event is perceived merely as a footnote, and the rest of the narrative can be interpreted ironically.
 Only with the correct chronology does it become clear just how much the Bernese side was weakened by the death.
 This was followed by the closure of both plants in Bern.
 The loss of jobs led to further personal tragedies.
 Under these circumstances, it should now be clear to everyone why there is no room for jokes in a story about me.
 Furthermore, an analysis of the sources shows that this irony is partly based on the subjective impressions of the winners in Zurich.